Kindle Unlimited was worth a try, but after 12 months, no thank you.

 That’s one hell of a discount bordering on robbery!
 On top of that, KU readers can pick and choose at a whim, and skim.

-So many page reads I have gained have been for only a few pages of a book, which could easily have been read in the freely available preview read.
+So many page reads I have gained have been for only a few pages of a Kindle book, which could easily have been read in the freely available preview read or with Prime reading.

 Quite honestly, can you give back a hamburger after two bites and only pay for what you ate?
 No way.

-From my experience, KU is not far removed from free ebooks.
+From my experience, having my books included in KU is not far removed from offering free ebooks.

-It makes around a million ebooks available for a very cheap $9.99 per month, which is close to free access to as many ebooks as one can try.
+Amazon has around a million ebooks available on KU for a very cheap Kindle Unlimited subscription of $9.99 per month, which is close to free access to as many ebooks as one can try.